Importing a private key via API (PKCS #8)¶

 The imports

-function allows you to programmatically import private keys with their corresponding certificates into the TLS Protect Cloud platform.
-This feature allows customers to import private keys and certificates that would enable them to use the Push Provisioning feature for non-ASK certificates and would also allow them to use TLS Protect Cloud as an enterprise vault for their machine identities.
+function allows you to programmatically import private keys with their corresponding certificates into the Certificate Manager - SaaS platform.
+This feature allows customers to import private keys and certificates that would enable them to use the Push Provisioning feature for non-ASK certificates and would also allow them to use Certificate Manager - SaaS as an enterprise vault for their machine identities.

 Important

-Before attempting this import, ensure you have added your corresponding certificate chain into a trusted CA certificate in TLS Protect Cloud.
+Before attempting this import, ensure you have added your corresponding certificate chain into a trusted CA certificate in Certificate Manager - SaaS.
 Learn more about Trusted CA Certificates.

 Before you begin¶